 - Calculate and submit VAT returns (quarterly)

 - Pay any VAT due to HM Revenue & Customs (HMRC); you should do this promptly and ensure you have sufficient funds in your account to cover any VAT due

 How to VAT register a company

 If you’re a client of Churchill Knight, we can help you with your limited company VAT registration.

 When you apply for your limited company to be VAT registered, you must wait until you receive your VAT number before you start charging VAT or showing any VAT on your invoices.
 However, it is pertinent to note that you will need to pay VAT to HMRC for this period while you wait for your VAT number.

 VAT registration is something many of our clients choose to do.
-As contractors, it gives them a more professional appearance and shows the limited company as having a high turnover.
-It is also very useful for claiming back VAT.
+As contractors, it gives them a more professional appearance.
+It is also very useful for claiming back VAT on business expenses.

 A further benefit of registering a limited company for VAT is the ability to apply to join the VAT Flat Rate Scheme (FRS).
 This scheme allows you to fix the rate at which you pay VAT at a lower amount than what you charge.
 So you would charge 20% VAT on your services to your end client, but you would pay VAT at a lower fixed percentage of the gross amount charged to your client.
-Joining the VAT Flat Rate Scheme allows you to further maximise your pay in combination with the major benefits of having a limited company.
+If the VAT Flat Rate Scheme suits your circumstances, it could allow you to further maximise your pay in combination with the major benefits of having a limited company.

 With that said, it is important to note that VAT Flat Rate Scheme takes into account the reclaiming of VAT on expenses; therefore if you choose to be FRS registered you will not be able to reclaim VAT on any expenses with the exception of Capital Expenditure over £2000.